Samkth123/KTH-md/Public Policy/c Civil Society Organization/The case of hybrid social enterprise providers of health and wellbeing - Vikers.md

 **Hybrid SEs have advantages** in addressing complex and under-served needs of people as they can combine logics of public service and social value with logics of private enteprises and markets.

-Previous studies looked at tensions between logics and marketization of nonprofits give rise to danger of “mission drift” where social ends and social innovation are compromised by logics of business and market.
+Previous studies looked at tensions between logics and marketization of nonprofits give rise to danger of “**mission drift**” where social ends and social innovation are compromised by logics of business and market.

 The results section analyzes how differnet institutional logics interact in public service innovation